pgugger/LandscapeGenomics/2019/Exercise3.md

 	hist(p.tseas.adj, col = "blue", main = "Tseas", xlab=expression(italic(P)))
 	dev.off()

 How do these look?
 Refer back to today's lecture and the LEA/LFMM manual for guidance.
-If they suggest an overly conservative (right skew) or overly liberal (left skew) model/calibration, then we could repeat the analysis with a lower or higher value of *K*, respectively, or if there is slight right skew we might consider substituting a value lower than lambda to manually calibrate.
+If they suggest an overly conservative (right skew) or overly liberal (left skew) model/calibration, then we could repeat the analysis with a lower or higher value of *K*, respectively, or if there is slight right skew we might consider substituting a value lower than λ to manually calibrate.
 Keep in mind that we are working with a very small sample size in this tutorial, so the patterns may not be typical.

 Once we are convinced that the model is behaving well, we can move on.
 But, there is one final adjustment we need to make.
 We need to correct for multiple testing.
 We performed thousands of statistical tests (one per locus per climate variable), so many tests will appear significant by chance.
 The most common method of multiple testing correction is the *false discovery rate* (FDR) method of Benjamini and Hochberg (instead of Bonferroni correction, for example).
 In this process, we will adjust the *P*-values to *Q*-values.
 This correction can be easily implemented with the library `qvalue`.